devOpifex/leprechaun/README.md

 ```

 This effectively generates code within the package to run a
-shiny application within a package.
+shiny application within a package: leprechaun _does not_
+become a dependence to your project.